 - Highly walkable community.
 Look for 5K running and car show fundraisers on borough streets

-- Local and county historical sites and events
+- County parks, trails and historical sites

 - Evansburg State Park